 With Webber hurt, Dax explains that he’s been poisoned.
 As such, Jason had Fred teleport the youthful Laredo back on board their spaceship.
 Just then, Brandon digitzes in as he tells them that Tommy was placed in a Healing Pod before teleporting himself down.
 While he operates a Data Scanner, Parker mentions that he’s also a scientist back on Earth.
 From there, Issue 3 ends with the group resuming their mission.

 Issue 4 opens on the outskirts of Kanwhey as they meet up with rebellion leader Qint who leads them to an underground passage into the city.
 Brandon then shows Alexander that he’s using a different indicator than before thanks to his discussions with the Thermians.
-Gwen and Alexander jokingly about other options on getting inside, but Qint doesn’t buy any of their suggestions as he leads them up a sewage pipe in order to destroy the Ikaara Beam’s targeting system.
+Gwen and Dane jokingly discuss about other ways of getting inside, but Qint doesn’t buy any of their suggestions as he leads them up a sewage pipe in order to destroy the Ikaara Beam’s targeting system.

 Back aboard the NSEA Protector III, Tommy is recovering in a Healing Pod as Fred and Laliari oversee the process.
 Suddenly, Webber wakes up as Kwan worries that he might drown as he shoots some holes and drains the tank.
 Laliari assures Tommy that he wasn’t drowning as the fluid allowed oxygen to reach his lungs.
 Not only that, but the pod has also rebuilt Webber’s body into a more physical specimen.

 Back on Earth, a group of fans are waiting in line for their photo-op.
 However, one cranky fan named Garrett is looking to complain.
 As they wait in line, the Drythan rebel disguised as Dr. Lazarus takes him out with a certain neck pinch.
 Guy chastises him for his harmless action and tells him to cut it out.